+3. Appointed as a Member, with effect from 14 December, 2020.

+Composition The Stakeholders Relationship Committee of the Board of Directors of the Bank (SRC) comprises or 3 members out of which 1 is an Independent Director.
+1. Shri S. Vishvanathan, Chairman 2.
+Shri Rajesh Dahiya 3.
 Smt.
+Vasantha Govindan Shri B. Baburao, ceased to be a Member and Chairman of the SRC, with effect from 22 January, 2021.
+Shri S. Vishvanathan, Member of the SRC was appointed as Chairman of the SRC, with effect from 16 March, 2021.
+Smt.
 Vasantha Govindan was appointed as a Member of the SRC, with effect from 16 March, 2021.

-$Shri\,B.\,Baburao, Chairman\,of\,the\,SRC\,attended\,the\,Twenty\,Sixth\,Annual\,General\,Meeting\,of\,the\,Shareholders\,of\,the\,Bank.$

-Shri Girish V. Koliyote, Company Secretary of the Bank, is the Compliance Officer, in terms of Regulation 6 of the SEBI Listing Regulations.

-- i) Consider and resolve the grievances of the security holders of the Bank. - i) Review of complaints received from the investors in respect of transfer/ transmission of shares and debentures of the Bank, non-receipt of annual report of the Bank, non-receipt of declared dividends and interest on debentures, delay in receipt of new / duplicate certificates, etc. and the status of its redressal. - iii) Review the measures taken for effective exercise of voting rights by shareholders. - iv) Review adherence to the service standards adopted by the Bank in respect of various services being rendered by the Registrar & Share Transfer Agent. - v) Review of the various measures and initiatives taken by the Bank for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants / annual reports / statutory notices by the shareholders of the company.

-In all, 2 meetings of SRC were held during the Financial Year 2020-21 i.e., 24 April, 2020 and 20 October, 2020.
+Shri B. Baburao, Chairman of the SRC attended the Twenty Sixth Annual General Meeting of the Shareholders of the Bank.
+Shri Girish V. Koliyote, Company Secretary of the Bank, is the Compliance Officer, in terms of Regulatior 6 of the SEBI Listing Regulations.
+Brief description of the i) Consider and resolve the grievances of the security holders of the Bank.
+Charter Review of complaints received from the investors in respect of transfer/ transmission of shares and debentures of the Bank, non-receipt of annual report of the Bank, non-receipt of declared dividends and interest on debentures, delay in receipt of new / duplicate certificates, etc. and the status of its redressal. iii) Review the measures taken for effective exercise of voting rights by shareholders. iv) Review adherence to the service standards adopted by the Bank in respect of various services being rendered by the Registrar & Share Transfer Agent.
+Review of the various measures and initiatives taken by the Bank for reducing the quantum or unclaimed dividends and ensuring timely receipt of dividend warrants / annual reports / statutory notices by the shareholders of the company.
+Meetings In all, 2 meetings of SRC were held during the Financial Year 2020-21 i.e., 24 April, 2020 and 20 October 2020.

-Attendance and Sitting fees during the year 2020-21 Name of the Members Designation Attendance Sitting fees (in ₹) Shri B. Baburao, Chairman 1 Non-Executive (Nominee Director-SUUTI) 2/2 1,00,000 Shri S. Vishvanathan2 Independent Director 2/2 1,00,000 Shri Rajesh Dahiya Executive Director (Corporate Centre) 2/2 - Smt.
-Vasantha Govindan 3 Non-Executive (Nominee Director-SUUTI) - -

-- 1. Ceased to be a Member, with effect from 22 January, 2021. - 2.
-Appointed as a Chairman, with effect from 16 March, 2021. - 3.
-Appointed as a Member, with effect from 16 March, 2021.

-5. NOMINATION AND REMUNERATION COMMITTEE

-The Nomination and Remuneration Committee of the Board of Directors of the Bank (NRC) comprises of 3 members.
-All Members of the NRC are Independent Directors.

-- Smt.
-Meena Ganesh, Chairperson

-- 2. Shri Rakesh Makhija

-- 3. Shri Girish Paranjpe
+Attendance and Sitting fees during the year 2020-21 Name of the Members Designation Attendance Sitting fees (in ₹) Shri B. Baburao, Chairman 1 Non-Executive (Nominee Director- SUUTI) 2/2 1,00,000 Shri S. Vishvanathan 2 Independent Director 2/2 1,00,000 Shri Rajesh Dahiya Executive Director (Corporate Centre) 2/2 - Smt.
+Vasantha Govindan 3 Non-Executive (Nominee Director- SUUTI) - - 1.
+Ceased to be a Member, wit th effect from 22 January, 2021.
+2. Appointed as a Chairman, w vith effect from 16 March, 2021.
+3. Appointed as a Member, wi th effect from 16 March, 2021.
+5. NOMINATION AN ND REMUNERATION COMMIT TEE Composition The Nomination and Remunera members.
+All Members of the N ation Committee of the Board of Directors IRC are Independent Directors. of the Bank (NRC) of comprises of 3 1.
+Smt.
+Meena Ganesh, Cha airperson 2.
+Shri Rakesh Makhija 3.
+Shri Girish Paranipe